 After Casey and I broke up, I tried reaching out to my girls first but everyone was out of town because we all had the weekend off.
 I then called Magnus, who picked me up within 15 minutes of me telling him that Casey and I had split.
 He brought me to his apartment, invited over a bunch of friends, and we spent the day drinking beer and watching classic dumb comedies such as Dogma.

 At some point he apologized for not being good with “girl stuff,” but he added that he has plenty of beer for me, and beer is almost as good as girlfriends in these situations.
 I agreed.
 The following day I spent with Piper, Sophia, Jane, Maggie and Daria, who were also incredible.
 My friends showered me with love, hugs, and support.
 It’s not that I’m surprised by how supportive and kind my friends are, but they have gone above and beyond to take care of me.
 Truly incredible.

 August 7: Wednesday

 Four missiles zoomed overhead so we ran into a building for cover.
 We could feel the heat of the blast.
-I thought the building was on fire and that we would burn to death inside of it.
+I thought the building was on fire and that we would burn to death.
 The fear choked me.
 Back outside, we again began climbing over the piles of bodies.
 A woman reached out her hand for us to help her, but the firefighters yelled at us to keep moving.
 I tried to apologize to her for not helping but I was rushed along too quickly.
 We reached a staircase and started climbing.
-Violent yells to me “No, I can't do it anymore.”
-I support her back and push her forward as we are climbing.
+Violet yells to me “No, I can’t do it anymore.”
+I support her back and push her forward as we climb.
 She faints backwards onto me.
 I woke up screaming.